 Bank student loans

-Banks offer loans for all sorts of needs, from home loans to giving loans to buy cars.
+Banks offer loans for all sorts of needs, from home loans to car loans.
 Similarly, you can opt for a student loan from a bank to pay for your college or university tuition costs.
 Furthermore, banks can give you loans that need to be paid back every month over a specific period.
 Since it is paid back in monthly installments, it is advised only to borrow the amount you need to keep your payments manageable.

 Provincial student loans